-Knotty Ash is a careful refurbishment of two existing 1960s tower blocks, to create 40 care apartments for the elderly and new communal facilities in Liverpool.
+Knotty Ash is a careful refurbishment of two existing 1960s tower blocks, to create 40 residential care apartments for the elderly and new communal facilities in Liverpool.
 The award-winning scheme created a strategy that unites the whole site, utilising the analogy of a village with streets and a central green.

 Apartments within the existing tower blocks are linked with the new sheltered housing apartments constructed either side of an internal street.
 Both elements converge at the central communal hub.
 This design helps to overcome the common institutional characteristic of this type of development, through a more domestic external street scale.
 The internal street is designed as a common meeting place from which to enter individual dwellings.